Vidvox/hap/documentation/HapVideoDRAFT.md

 ####Decode Instructions

 If the top-level section type indicates decode instructions, the section data is a single section containing instructions for decoding, immediately followed by the frame data.
-The result of decoding the frame data using the given instructions will be data in the indicated S3 format.
+The result of decoding the frame data using the given instructions will be data in the indicated Image format.

 |Type Field Byte Value |Meaning                       |
 |----------------------|------------------------------|